-February 9, 2024
+February 7, 2025

-Presented herein is the 2024 Operating Budget of the Edwards Aquifer Authority (EAA).
-This budget, adopted by the EAA Board of Directors on November 14, 2023, provides funding for EAA operations and programs in support of our mission to manage, enhance, and protect the Edwards Aquifer as directed by the Texas Legislature through the EAA Act (Act).
+Presented herein is the 2025 Operating Budget of the Edwards Aquifer Authority (EAA).
+This budget, adopted by the EAA Board of Directors (Board) on November 12, 2024, provides funding for EAA operations and programs in support of our mission to manage, enhance, and protect the Edwards Aquifer as directed by the Texas Legislature through the EAA Act (Act).

-This budget is divided into and supports two distinct programmatic funds: a General Fund of \$24.6 million in projected expenses, supported primarily by revenue generated through the assessment of a general aquifer management fee (AMF) of \$58 per acre-foot; and an Edwards Aquifer Habitat Conservation Plan (EAHCP) Fund of \$20.6 million in projected expenses, supported primarily by revenue generated through the assessment of a \$30 per acre-foot program AMF.
-Combined, these two funds make for a \$45.2 million comprehensive budget funded by an overall AMF of \$88 per acre-foot, which represents a 4.76% (or \$4) increase over the previous year overall AMF rate that had remained unchanged since 2012.
-The purpose of the increase in AMF rate is due to inflationary costs absorbed over the past decade and the need to absorb costs associated with the triggering of the Voluntary Irrigation Suspension Program Option (VISPO) forbearance conservation measure within the EAHCP Fund for a second year in a row.
+This budget is divided into and supports two distinct programmatic funds: a General Fund of \$24.8 million in projected expenses, supported primarily by revenue generated through the assessment of a general aquifer management fee (AMF) of \$50 per acre-foot; and an Edwards Aquifer Habitat Conservation Plan (EAHCP) Fund of \$21.1 million in projected expenses, supported primarily by revenue generated through the assessment of a \$40 per acre-foot program AMF.
+Combined, these two funds make for a \$45.9 million comprehensive budget funded by an overall AMF of \$90 per acre-foot, which represents a 2.27% (or \$2) increase over the previous year overall AMF rate.
+The purpose of the increase in AMF rate is due to inflationary costs absorbed over the past decade and the anticipated need to absorb costs of the triggering of the Voluntary Irrigation Suspension Program Option (VISPO) forbearance conservation measure for a third year in a row.
 The adopted rate for each respective programmatic area contemplates the planned expenses and the resulting projected reserve balances for each fund discussed later in this document.
-Please note that in addition to AMFs, some revenues are generated through collections related to the settlement of compliance matters and also through EAA-controlled groundwater permit leases.
-These funds are not used to meet the operational requirements of the EAA.
-Instead, the Board has designated this revenue to be set aside in a Conservation/Aquifer Protection Fund dedicated to provide funding for future and/or on-going special projects and programs related to the conservation and protection of the Aquifer.
+Please note that in addition to AMFs, some revenues are generated through collections related to the settlement of compliance matters and through EAA-controlled groundwater permit leases.
+These non-AMFgenerated funds are not used to meet the operational requirements of the EAA.
+Instead, the Board has designated this revenue to be set aside in a Conservation/Aquifer Protection Fund dedicated to providing funding for future and/or on-going special projects and programs related to the conservation and protection of the Aquifer.